Ecwid/ecwid-api-docs/includes/_orders.md

-customerId | number  | Unique customer internal ID (if the order is placed by a registered user) membershipBasedDiscount | number | Customer group based discount sum totalAndMembershipBasedDiscount | number | The sum of discount based on subtotal AND customer group discount | number | The total sum of applied discounts globalReferer | string | URL that the customer came to the store from customerGroup | string | The name of group (membership) the customer belongs to discountCoupon | \<*DiscountCouponInfo*\> | Information about applied coupon
+customerId | number  | Unique customer internal ID (if the order is placed by a registered user) membershipBasedDiscount | number | Customer group based discount sum totalAndMembershipBasedDiscount | number | The sum of discount based on subtotal AND customer group discount | number | The sum of applied discounts without coupon discount. globalReferer | string | URL that the customer came to the store from customerGroup | string | The name of group (membership) the customer belongs to discountCoupon | \<*DiscountCouponInfo*\> | Information about applied coupon